drivechain-project/docs/bip2-blind-merged-mining.md

     8000.
 409,004        2      (h*, 0)        0     (h*, 1)        0     (h*, 0)        0

-When new sidechains are soft-forked into existence, a new column is added to D3 (to contain any BMMing that might be done on it).
+When new sidechains (or "hashrate escrows") are soft-forked into existence, a new column is added to D3 (to contain any BMMing that might be done on it).

 D3 also contains a column for each sidechain called "Blocks Atop", which computes how many side:blocks are "on top" of the current side:block.
-These might be regarded as "pseudo-confirmations" that are specific to each sidechain.
+These might be regarded as "side:confirmations" (pseudo-confirmations that are specific to each sidechain).

 D3 also contains a column (not shown) for each sidechain containing "prevSideBlockHash".
-This value is is either drived from prevBlockRef; or else it is given explicitly (in which case it is the converse: prevBlockRef is derived from prevSideBlockHash).
+This value is is either derived from prevBlockRef; or else it is given explicitly (in which case it is the converse: prevBlockRef is derived from prevSideBlockHash).

 #### New Validation Rules

-As mentioned above, M7s cause data to be added to D3, which is tracked by the mainchain for a period of time.
+As mentioned above, M7s cause data to be added to D3.
+Recent D3 data is tracked by all mainchain nodes for a period of time.

 Specifically, each mainchain node tracks, per sidechain, the last 8000 M7s {{ although, here I have it as the last 8000 main:blocks ... not sure which is better }}.
 In addition, node software must update the BlocksAtop value for all the Row's entries.
-In practice this is quite easy, because one merely needs to set the new entry to a BlocksAtop value of "0", and then scroll backwards through all of the prevSideBlockHash es and add 1 to everything in this 'chain'. {{possibly an index column could make this even easier}}
+This can be done in two easy steps: First, set the new entry to a BlocksAtop value of "0" (which is correct by definition).
+Second, scroll backwards through all of the prevSideBlockHash-es, and add 1 to the BlocksAtop value of everything in this 'chain'. {{possibly an index column could make this even easier}}

 ### M8 and M9 -- Arranging the Payments

-This section introduces a new type of transaction, the "bribe" of [the Blind Merged Mining spec](http://www.truthcoin.info/blog/blind-merged-mining/).
+This section introduces a new type of transaction, the so-called "bribe" of [the Blind Merged Mining spec](http://www.truthcoin.info/blog/blind-merged-mining/).
 This txn allows miners to "sell" the act of mining a sidechain block.
 By taking advantage of this option, miners earn tx fees for mining sidechains...truly "for free".
 They do not even need to run sidechain nodes, and the tx-fees they earn are in mainchain BTC.
 As a result, sidechains affect all miners equally and do not upset the mining ecosystem.

 #### Setup

 We define **"Mary"** as a mainchain miner, and **"Simon"** as a sidechain node.

-The goal is to construct a payment from Simon to Mary:
+The goal is to construct a payment from Simon to Mary, such that:

 1. If *'conditions_1'* are met, **Mary** can claim the money with finality.
 2. If, instead, the *'timeout_condition'* is met, **Simon** can reclaim the money.